 Live-in care means that a care worker lives in your home with you, full time.
 Because they live with you, a live-in care worker can provide one-to-one, truly personalised care in the comfort of your own home.
 Our live-in carers help to preserve your lifestyle so that you can remain as independent and active as you like.
 Our care workers will help you with things like cooking, cleaning, gardening, shopping and socialising.
 They’ll help with morning and night-time routines, meaning that you can plan out your days exactly how you choose to.
-A live-in carer can provide companionship and because you keep the same carer for months at a time, you build a genuine friendship.
-Live in care workers are highly trained to support you with more advanced conditions such as dementia, Parkinson’s and stroke recovery.
+A live-in care worker can provide companionship and because you keep the same care worker for months at a time, you build a genuine friendship.
+Live-in care workers are highly trained to support you with more advanced conditions such as dementia, Parkinson’s and stroke recovery.

 How does live-in care differ from residential care or hourly care?